-Removing the Air-Cleaner Elements
+Removing the Foam and Paper Elements

-- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Clean around the air-cleaner cover to prevent dirt from getting into the engine and causing damage. - 4.
-Loosen the fasteners and remove the cover.
+- Park the machine on a level surface, disengage the blade-control switch, and engage the parking brake. - 2.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Clean around the air-cleaner cover to prevent dirt from getting into the engine and causing damage. - Release the retaining clamps on the air cleaner and pull the air-cleaner cover off the air-cleaner body

-- 1. Cover fasteners - 2.
-Cover
+1. Cover

+2. Retaining clamp